kovacskokokornel/ceu_ba_2019/to_do_list.md

-# This is a to-do list of homeworks and assignements
+# This is a to-do list of homeworks and assignments

-- DA1 homework: data collection
+## R-Coding assignment
-	- 29 Sept
+- Individual

-- R_Coding homework
+## DA1 assignment
-	- 30 Sept
+- Group

-- Data Engineering homework
+## DE1 assignment
-	- 28 Sept
+- Group

-- Data Visualization 1
+## DV1 assignment
-	- 30 Sept 18.00
+- Pair